When Do You Start Showing During Pregnancy?

 Reviewed by Dr. Brandt Wood, OB/GYN

 Early in pregnancy, some women have a “come-and-go” belly.
 Your belly may feel expanded one day and the next day, after you’ve had a bowel movement, it disappears.
 This full belly-flat belly phenomenon, while a little unsettling, is normal.
 It is easy to confuse gastrointestinal issues, such as bloating, with a growing uterus.
-Although your uterus is growing, its growth is slow — it does not change size overnight — and is usually not noticeable to those around you, at least not until your clothes can no longer hide your belly.
+Although your uterus is growing, its growth is slow and is usually not noticeable to those around you, at least not until your clothes can no longer hide your belly.

 Ultimately, each woman and each pregnancy is different, and there is no way to predict when you will start showing.
 Not showing until late into your second trimester or even your early third trimester is perfectly normal.
 You may show later than usual, for instance, if you had hyperemesis gravidarum.
 You may show earlier than usual if you are carrying twins.
 More reasons why you might begin to show earlier or later are discussed below.